Free online storage

 The services we've listed below are specifically designed for storing photos and videos, so if that's all you're after then they should fit the bill.
 If you're storing other types of files, scroll back up the page.

-Whilst technically built in to Google Drive, it's more convenient to go to Google Photos directly if you want to store just images and videos.
+While technically part of Google Drive, it's more convenient to go to Google Photos directly if you want to store just images and videos.
 It will also help organise your photos, and is full of nifty features for doing fun and useful things with them.

 An optional automatic backup feature saves any existing photos and videos on your device.
 Once activated, this function will also save every photo or video you capture with your phone from then on.